-The judgment of the Supreme Court is an expression of opinion on the interpretation of statute.
-Merely because a judgment has been rendered, the same cannot be a ground for reopening the assessment u/s 147 as it amounts to a change of opinion.
+The judgement of the Supreme Court is an expression of opinion on the interpretation of statute.
+Merely because a judgement has been rendered, the same cannot be a ground for reopening the assessment u/s 147 as it amounts to a change of opinion.
 Austin Engineering 312 ITR 70 (Guj) followed).

 In the High Court of Judicature at Madras Dated: 03.08.2010

 Tax Case Appeal filed under Section 260A of the Income Tax Act, 1961, against the order of the Income Tax Appellate Tribunal, Madras ‘A’ Bench, dated 11.12.2009 passed in I.T.A.No.2486/Mds/2007.

 (Judgment of the Court was delivered by M.M.SUNDRESH,J.)